TosbackCgusBridge-Bot/CGUs-versions/Hulu/Privacy Policy.md

 Security, Kids, and Other Information

 *   We have adopted commercially reasonable procedures to help protect your information, but please note that no data transmission or storage can be guaranteed to be 100% secure.
-*   Hulu prohibits anyone under 13 years of age from using its services and will not knowingly collect personally identifiable information from anyone under 13.
+*   Hulu prohibits registration or subscription by, and will not knowingly collect personally identifiable information from, anyone under 13 years of age.
 *   For more information about our privacy practices, please review the full Hulu Privacy Policy.